datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 ![](./images/buy-domain-route53.png)

-Wait for the domain purchase to complete and be verified, which might take a while.
+Wait for the domain purchase to complete and be verified, which might take a bit.
 Come back tomorrow if necessary.
 You now have a domain and a hosted zone.
 You now need an SSL certificate to securely connect to your services.

-Visit the AWS Certificate Manager and provision a new public certificate.
+Visit the **AWS Certificate Manager** and provision a new public certificate.
 You'll need to add two names to it

 * The main subdomain, e.g. `mlops`.
 We'll use this for registration and account management of users.
-For example, they will visit `https://mlops.example.com/auth/profile/registration` to create a new account
+For example, your users (team) will visit `https://mlops.example.com/auth/profile/registration` to create a new account.
-* All subdomains of this.
+* All subdomains of this main subdomain.
 We'll be using, `prefect.mlops.example.com` to host the Prefect installation, `jupyter.mlops.example.com` for the shared notebook, etc.

 Add these two patterns to the certificate (substituting the `example.com` part for your actual domain).